Kronuz/Xapiand/docs/_docs/welcome.md

 ## So what is {{ site.name }}, exactly?

 Xapiand is **A Modern Highly Available Distributed RESTful Search and Storage Server built for the Cloud**.
-It takes JSON (or MessagePack) documents and indexes them efficiently for later retrieval.
+It takes JSON documents and indexes them efficiently for later retrieval.

 ---